 Another thing to consider is what is the benefit of God reneging on His Law?
 Was there a big gain in adding pork and lobster to our diet?
-Pork is bad for you and so isn’t shellfish, why would a loving God introduce them into our diet after saying no for 15 centuries?
+Pork is bad for you and so is shellfish, why would a loving God introduce them into our diet after saying no for 15 centuries?
 It could be that Christianity was attempting to appeal to the masses.
 Remember these unclean foods to Torah observant people were delicacies to the rest of the world.
-This also might be a reason why the New Testament minimized things like circumcisions.
-By Christianity challenging these standards it would creating fewer obstacles.
+This also might be a reason why the New Testament minimized things like circumcision.
+By Christianity challenging these standards, it would create fewer obstacles.
 Acts 15 is all about minimizing the standard.
-Remember this though, God had these heightened standards to set His people apart, to be Holey.
-When there is no standard and nothing to set you apart you are no longer Holey, you are common.
+Remember this though, God had these heightened standards to set His people apart, to be Holy.
+When there is no standard and nothing to set you apart you are no longer Holy, you are just common.

 Deuteronomy 11:26-28 … I am setting before you today a blessing and a curse— the blessing if you obey the commands of the Lord your God that I am giving you today; the curse if you disobey the commands of the Lord your God and turn from the way that I command you today by following other gods, which you have not known.